Swift Funds Financial Harassment: Dealing with Debt Calls?

 Debt collectors have the right to call you.
 It’s their job.

-If you’re going through Swift Funds debt collection and you are wondering how they got your number, these are five possible ways.
+If you’re going through Swift Funds Financial Services debt collection harassment and you are wondering how they got your number, these are five possible ways.

 • Your creditor